-Periods of shallow cumulus clouds are identified automatically at the U.S. Department of Energy (DOE) Atmospheric Radiation Measurement (ARM) Southern Great Plains (SGP) observatory in order to help determine times of interest for Large-Eddy Simulation (LES) and Observation (LASSO) modeling efforts.
+Periods of shallow cumulus clouds are identified automatically at ARM’s Southern Great Plains atmospheric observatory to help determine times of interest for Large-Eddy Simulation (LES) ARM Symbiotic Simulation and Observation (LASSO) modeling efforts.

 The VAP produces both daily and monthly files.
 The monthly files identify days when one or more shallow cumulus and/or transitional events have been detected.